Nick-G-Horvath/Nick-G-Horvath.github.io/_posts/2020-2-14-Catchy-title.md

 > *"Self-reported height, weight, and BMI calculated from these values were substantially reliable, but on average, students in the study overreported their height by 2.7 inches and underreported their weight by 3.5 pounds, which indicates that YRBSS probably underestimates the prevalence of overweight and obesity in adolescent populations."*

-In addition, the policy data comes from aggregating various state and local level reports under a common standard, for example that the "state has adopted some form of a Complete Streets policy".
+In addition, the policy data comes from aggregating various state and local level reports under a common standard, for example that the *"state has adopted some form of a Complete Streets policy"*.

 Finally, the factors considered here are far from the only ones that could be used to understand and predict rates of youth obesity.
-The documentation states that the "CDC decided that the system should focus almost exclusively on health-risk behaviors rather than on the determinants of these behaviors (e.g., knowledge, attitudes, beliefs, and skills), because there is a more direct connection between specific health-risk behaviors and specific health outcomes than between determinants of behaviors and health outcomes."
+The CDC decided that

+> *"the system should focus almost exclusively on health-risk behaviors rather than on the determinants of these behaviors (e.g., knowledge, attitudes, beliefs, and skills), because there is a more direct connection between specific health-risk behaviors and specific health outcomes than between determinants of behaviors and health outcomes."*

 However, research and analysis of the determining factors of risk behaviors is undoubtedly important in the effort to address this issue.